microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 Depending on context, the string might come from
 <a href="5.2-Glossary.md#notification-metadata">_notification metadata_</a>
 (see <a href="#notifications">Notifications</a>)
-or even from `globalMessageStrings`, which we won't say more about (See [§3.19.22, globalMessageStrings property](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html#_Toc16012511)).
+or even from `globalMessageStrings`, which we won't say more about (see [§3.19.22, globalMessageStrings property](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html#_Toc16012511)).
 You can find the complete, complicated algorithm in [§3.11.7, Message string lookup](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html#_Toc16012424).